Table of Contents

 6) Institutionalisation and Continuous Improvement

 The final step ensures that changes become a permanent part of the organisation.
-Businesses focus on ongoing improvements to keep growing.
+Businesses focus on ongoing improvements to sustain positive change and support long-term growth.
 Employees are encouraged to share ideas for further development.

 1) Establish new policies as part of the company culture